ARM-software/arm-trusted-firmware/docs/process/contributing.rst

 Getting Started
 ---------------

--  Make sure you have a Github account and you are logged on `developer.trustedfirmware.org`_.
+-  Make sure you have a Github account and you are logged on both `developer.trustedfirmware.org`_ and `review.trustedfirmware.org`_.
 -  Create an `issue`_ for your work if one does not already exist.
 This gives everyone visibility of whether others are working on something similar.